HeshanKarunaratne/notes/README.md

     51 .
 What are nested classes in java?
     - Class declared with in another class is defined as nested class
         1. Static nested class
-        1. Non static nested class
+        2. Non-static nested class

     52 .
-What are inner classes or non static nested classes in java?
+What are inner classes or non-static nested classes in java?
-    - Nested classes without any static keyword declaration in class definition are defined as non static nested classes.
+    - Nested classes without any static keyword declaration in class definition are defined as non-static nested classes.
 Generally non static nested classes are referred as inner classes
     - There are 4 types of Inner classes
         1. Local Inner Class
         2. Member Inner Class